How to Prevent SQL Injection Attack in WordPress

 Step 3: Update and Patch Regularly

 To keep your database secure, updating and patching regularly are critical.
-When you don’t have the latest version of WordPress, along with any plugins and themes you might be using, you open yourself to security gaps that hackers can exploit.
-That’s why we manage all patches and updates for customers.
+When you don’t have the latest version of WordPress, or if any of your plugins and themes are outdated, you open yourself to security gaps that hackers can exploit.
+That’s why we manage all patches and updates to core for customers.
 This includes elements that may be overlooked but can expose your database to an SQL injection.

 Step 4: Use a Firewall

 One of the most effective techniques to keep your WordPress website safe is to set up a firewall.
 In effect, a firewall is a network security system that monitors and controls data coming into your site, acting as an additional level of security against SQL injection attacks.
 That’s why our WordPress security solutions include a firewall, as well as automatic Secure Sockets Layer (SSL) installation and access to the Cloudflare Content Delivery Network (CDN).

 The more functionality a database has, the more vulnerable it is to a potential SQL injection attack.
 To keep it protected, consider normalizing your database to remove extraneous content and make your site safer.

 Limiting access privileges is another way of securing your databases against an SQL injection.
 Inappropriate access privileges can quickly expose your WordPress site to this kind of attack.

 To keep your site secure, consider going into your WordPress User Roles and limiting what others can access and alter.
 For example, you could ensure that all past users have been removed from non-subscriber roles, such as editor or contributor, to eliminate those potential vulnerabilities.